marlonfurtado/vuejs-auth/README.md

 # vuejs-auth

-> A proof of concept with VueJS, Firebase and Nodejs API to auth
+> A proof of concept with VueJS and Firebase to auth

 ## Build Setup